 Because of their shape and size, screw shops are more convenient to carry on arms and in pouches than classical drum shops, and the problem of their weight helps in part to solve the use of modern plastics.
 But such stores still remain very complex in design and therefore have a high cost.

-Disk shops are often simply called “discs”.
-This shop is like a drum, but the cartridges in it are located perpendicular to the axis of the disk, in one or several rows.
-Due to the large weight and size of these stores are mainly used in light machine guns.
-Less commonly, they were used in aircraft and tank machine guns (Soviet DT and YES).
-In this case, the use of disc shop with a submachine gun were extremely rare.
-Examples of such weapons include the American submachine gun “American-180” and the experienced submachine gun Degtyarev 1929 of the year.
+Disk magazines are often referred to simply as “disks”.
+Such a magazine is similar to a drum magazine, however, the cartridges in it are located perpendicular to the axis of the disk, in one or more rows.
+Due to their large weight and size, such magazines were mainly used in light machine guns.
+Less commonly, they were used in aviation and tank machine guns (Soviet DT and DA).
+At the same time, cases of using a disk magazine along with a submachine gun were extremely rare.
+Examples of such weapons include the American American-180 submachine gun and the experienced 1929 Degtyarev submachine gun.
 Due to the large diameter, disc magazines are inconvenient to carry, especially when attached to a weapon.
-Their distinctive feature is that they are very well adapted to the storage and supply of cartridges with a protruding lip and a large taper of the liner.
+Their distinguishing feature is that they are very well suited for storing and feeding cartridges with a protruding rim and a large taper of the sleeve.

 For these reasons, these stores had some success in the early stages of developing light machine guns, when standard rifle cartridges with protruding rims still prevailed in the armies of many countries of the world.
 Usually, single-layer disc magazines had a capacity of 50 cartridges, and multi-layer, depending on the number of layers and design, could hold up to 150 cartridges.